 Resort Manager: How to Start a Career in Resort and Hotel Management

 Resort and hotel managers oversee the daily operations within lodging and vacation facilities.
-Managers may be general managers responsible the entire resort, or they may be managers of a specific area, such as operations or finance.
+Managers may be general managers responsible for the entire resort, or they may be managers of a specific area, such as operations or finance.
+Many individuals in this field begin their careers with vocational training in high school, then go on to earn certificates, associate's or bachelor's degrees in hospitality management.
+These programs offer courses in marketing and customer service, as well as the business aspects of operating a resort, and usually include internship opportunities.
+Many resorts offer management training programs for new hires.

 Step 1: Consider Vocational Training in High School